 Neurodermatitis in children

-The neurodermatitis is probably of allergic origin.
-This means that it is a hypersensitivity reaction of the body to certain substances.
+The neurodermatitis is of allergic origin.
+This means it is a hypersensitivity reaction of the body to certain substances.
 The most common triggers include pollen, mite proteins in house dust and animal scales, but also some food or preservatives.
 Often these triggers occur together with disorders of the immune system and lipid metabolism of the skin.
 In addition, neurodermatitis occurs in familial frequency.
 This suggests that the system is inherited to receive such disturbances.

-Especially in children, however, it is not only the medical treatment by the doctor that is important, but also the psychological involvement of the parents.
+In children, however, it is not only the medical treatment by the doctor that is important, but also the psychological involvement of the parents.
 The disease has an enormous influence on the child's psyche and family life.

 This is not an easy situation for parents.
 Maybe the following tips will help: